RTC Module: The Absolute Guide for an Easy Project

 You can only communicate with the DS3231 RTC module through the I2C interface.
 The I2C interface handles the data sent and received from the DS3221.
 Thus, you can get any information of time and date through the I2C.

-Additionally, the transmission amidst the module and the I2C is complex.
+Additionally, the transmission between the module and the I2C is complex.
 Plus, the communication takes place in a byte format.
-Thus, it would be best if you used libraries specifically written in regards to DS3231.
+Thus, it would be best if you used libraries specifically written in regard to DS3231.
 Why?
 Well, using libraries improves communication.
 So, you can download the DS3231 libraries and use programs to call them.

 Hence, once you include the header file, the controller starts communicating and shows you the time and date.
 What’s more, you can use these libraries to control and set the alarm with ease.